Who we are

 - as a dental history for you that allows our dental practitioners to provide you with better care as it assists with identifying changes to your dental health over time.

 - Operating our business

 We use your personal information as necessary to manage our administration, including storage of data, and management of accounts and payment for the services provided to you.
-Specifically, we will use and, where necessary, disclose your personal information to:
+Specifically, we will use and, where necessary, disclose your personal information:

 - if the circumstances require, we may disclose your personal information to our insurers or those of our dental practitioners;

-- manage and store your personal information in a secure fashion, including management and storage by third parties such as cloud service providers with contractual relationships with Primary Dental or associated entities; and
+- to manage and store your personal information in a secure fashion, including management and storage by third parties such as cloud service providers with contractual relationships with Primary Dental or associated entities;

-- entities within the Healius corporate group disclose medical records and other personal information with each other for administrative and information management purposes.
+- to entities within the Healius corporate group – these entities disclose medical records and other personal information with each other for administrative and information management purposes.
 This includes the disclosure of personal information for storage and archiving purposes.
 Any such disclosures are subject to strict conditions relating to confidentiality and data security.

 We may use your personal information to communicate with you, including to: